Looking for a good solution for vacuuming up crumbs or spills in your car this year? You’ve come to the right place.

 - 3-layer filter

-This Shark LV801 pictured above was on sale here on Amazon the last time I checked.
+This Shark CH951 pictured above you can find here on Amazon the last time I checked and comes with a washable filter.

 - Crevice tool